Strophox/tetro-tui/README.md

 > <details>
 > <summary>
 >
-> See this feature list from the [Falling Tetromino Engine](<https://crates.io/crates/falling-tetromino-engine>) backend powering the game logic:
+> See this feature list from the <a href="https://crates.io/crates/falling-tetromino-engine">Falling Tetromino Engine</a> that powers the actual game logic:
 >
 > </summary>
 >